diliproshitha/neo-trader/README.md

 3. Send positions from Tradingview to Metatrader using browser extension.
     ![tradingview-extension.png](tradingview-extension.png)
    - Open a chart in trading view and draw a position using position tool and double click on it. .
-   `Long Position` popup will appear.
+   Position detials popup will appear.
    - Open the extension, and it will show the position details.
 Then click on `Send` button.
 Trade will be placed in the Metatrader platform.